Kalamazoo Federal Drug Crime Attorneys

 The United States Sentencing Commission develops sentencing guidelines for the federal court system, including the mandatory minimum penalties for drug crime convictions.
 The minimum compulsory penalties you may face for a federal drug crime depend upon the types of drugs involved in your case, as well as the volume of drugs in question.
 For example, the triggering thresholds for 5- and 10-year mandatory minimum sentences for a heroin conviction are 100g and 1kg, respectively.

 There are two ways a defendant may avoid the mandatory minimum penalty.
-Firstly, if the defendant meets the substantial assistance exception, a motion may be filed by the prosecution attesting to the defendant’s assistance in investigating or prosecuting another offender.
-Secondly, if the defendant meets the Safety Valve exception criteria, they may avoid mandatory minimum sentencing penalties.
+First, if the defendant meets the substantial assistance exception, the prosecution may file a motion attesting to the defendant’s assistance in investigating or prosecuting another offender.
+Second, if the defendant meets the Safety Valve exception criteria, they may avoid mandatory minimum sentencing penalties.

 To meet the Safety Valve exception, the defendant must: